Correlated many-body quantum dynamics of the Peregrine soliton: Dynamical generation of the quantum PS

 \subsection{Density evolution and interplay of orbitals}

 The bosonic gas is prepared into its ground state with {weak} repulsive interactions of strength $g_i=0.05$.
-Hence, the underlying boson distribution corresponds to an almost homogeneous density profile with {relatively smooth} edges at the box boundaries (see Fig.~\ref{fig1:1b-density}(a) and ~\ref{fig3:density profile}(a)).
-Following this preparation, we quench the interaction to relatively weak attractions referring here to $g_f=-0.05$, and monitor the subsequent evolution of the system. {Such weak interaction strengths are chosen in order to achieve the fundamental PS generation, avoiding higher order RW nucleation, as well as complex dispersive shock waves emanating from the edges preceding the PS formation.
+Hence, the underlying boson distribution corresponds to an almost homogeneous density profile with {relatively smooth} edges at the box boundaries [see Fig.~\ref{fig1:1b-density}(a) and ~\ref{fig3:density profile}(a)].
+Following this preparation, we quench the interaction to relatively weak attractions, referring here to $g_f=-0.05$, and monitor the subsequent evolution of the system. {Such weak interaction strengths are chosen in order to achieve the fundamental PS generation, avoiding higher-order RW nucleation, as well as complex DSWs emanating from the edges preceding the PS formation.
 These are certainly intriguing phenomena that need to be explored in forthcoming studies.}

-To visualize the dynamical response of the quenched bosonic gas, we first resort to the respective one-body reduced density matrix whose spectral decomposition~\cite{Sakmann_RDM} reads
+To visualize the dynamical response of the quenched bosonic gas, we first resort to the respective one-body reduced density matrix, whose spectral decomposition~\cite{Sakmann_RDM} reads

 Here, $M=8$ denotes the number of considered SPFs in the MCTDHB expansion and $\phi_i(x,t)$ are the eigenfunctions of the one-body reduced density matrix being normalized to unity and called natural orbitals~\cite{Sakmann_RDM,roy2018phases}.
-The latter are related to the SPFs through a unitary transformation that diagonalizes $\rho^{(1)}(x,x';t)$ when expressed in the SPF basis, see also Refs.~\cite{mlx_jcp_2013,cao2017unified} for further details.
+The latter are related to the SPFs through a unitary transformation that diagonalizes $\rho^{(1)}(x,x';t)$ when expressed in the SPF basis; see also Refs.~\cite{mlx_jcp_2013,cao2017unified} for further details.
 The eigenvalues, $n_i(t)$, of $\rho^{(1)}(x,x';t)$ are dubbed natural populations taking values in the interval $n_i(t) \in [0, 1]$ and satisfying $\sum_{i=1}^{M} n_i(t) = 1$.
-They quantify the degree of the involved interparticle correlations by means that if $n_1(t)=1$ and $n_{i>1}(t)=0$, the system remains fully condensed, and the natural orbital $\phi_1(x,t)$ reduces to the MF wavefunction, see also Section~\ref{Sec:Frag}.
+They quantify the degree of the involved interparticle correlations by means that if $n_1(t)=1$ and $n_{i>1}(t)=0$, the system remains fully condensed, and the natural orbital $\phi_1(x,t)$ reduces to the MF wave function; see also Sec.~\ref{Sec:Frag}.